 Sweet potatoes noodles are different.
 A spiralizer can handle sweet potatoes just fine.
 It's easy business, turning a tuber into a pile of pretty orange noodles.
 But then what?
 Making them edible is the hard part.
 Don't even think about boiling them.
 Steaming them is hard work and you're likely to end up with soggy noodles.
 Baking them is good, but that's more suited to making sweet potato fries.

-Like I said, this recipe took a lot of trial and error.
+Like I said, this Thai peanut sweet potato noodle recipe took a lot of trial and error.
 But we finally figured out how to perfectly cook sweet potato noodles for a main dish.
 This cooking method will work for almost any pasta-based dish where you want to swap out regular noodles for something healthier.
-This particular recipe is the bomb because the sweet potato noodles are tossed in a Thai-inspired sauce that’s creamy, spicy, tangy, and savory.
+This particular recipe is the bomb because the sweet potato noodles are tossed in a Thai-inspired sauce that's creamy, spicy, tangy, and savory.
 Did I mention the toppings and mix-ins?

 Crunchy and salty peanuts.
 Spicy roasted chickpeas (optional).
 Fresh, zesty cilantro.
 We're having a flavor party and you're all invited!!! 🎉 🎉 🎉

-If you make this recipe, I want to know what you think!
-Snap it, or put it on your Instagram story, or Instagram it.
-Or wherever the hell it is people are sharing these days. 🙆Print
+When you make this recipe, I want to know what you think!
+Snap it, or put it on your Instagram story, or just Instagram it.
+I wanna share it on our stories!Print